About the Institute for Advancement of Justice and Human Rights

 By admission of a distinguished legal scholar who, in 2017, resigned as a prominent 7th Circuit federal judge in protest, self-represented litigants are treated by judges as “a kind of trash not worth the time”.
 In a study beginning in 2018, measurements of 10 representative state and federal courts over a period exceeding seven years, including review of historical legal cases, provide the statistical prediction that every court in the United States deprives pro se litigants of Justice by degrees or altogether, and every judge violates human rights.
 Statistics predict that such litigants will be subjected to increasingly cruel, inhuman, and degrading treatment in every court and will be punished by judges without lawful justification, violating substantive Justice.
 Within the records of judicial treatment of pro se litigants are found fact patterns that report severe pain and suffering induced by courts, and intentional acts by judges that violate human rights principles and treaties.

 The seven-year study demonstrates that judges of state and federal laws behave consistently, committing prohibited acts as a norm, and stealthily justify and conceal their human rights violations through the creation of evidence and procedural justifications, with portrayal of their prohibited acts as lawful sanctions for alleged non-compliance and impropriety by the litigants.
 The justifications and concealments fail scrutiny under logic, reason, and law, but cannot be challenged through the courts, ensuring that the injustice is predictable and permanent.
 Under the courts' monopoly over jurisprudence and the lack of independent human rights oversight, the judicial process itself has become pathological by systemic judicial policy.
-Legal ethics are impotentiated to the degree that they are blind to human rights, and cannot be used to stop judicial abuse and torture of human beings, measured by health records, procedural conduct, and susbtantive outcomes in diverse cases.
+Legal ethics are impotentiated to the degree that they are blind to human rights, and cannot be used to stop judicial abuse and torture of human beings, measured by health records, procedural conduct, and substantive outcomes in diverse cases.
 Jurisprudence inflicts harm and allows it to go unnamed and uncorrectable.
-Human rights principle and treaties, whose recognition and strict enforcement are the cornerstones of justice in human society, are disrespected by courts, and ignored by judges, who systemically collaborate to suppress treaties and principles that are resonant with the unenumerated rights enshrined in the US Constitution.
+Human rights principle and treaties, whose recognition and strict enforcement are the cornerstones of justice in human society, are disrespected by courts, and ignored by judges, who systemically collaborate to suppress treaties and principles that are resonant with the un-enumerated rights enshrined in the US Constitution.

-Under human rights principles and treaties, it is well-understood that human rights compliance must not be measured by those who violate human rights, but by an independent and impratial and ethical independent investigation that gives legitimacy to a determination of prohibited acts.
+Under human rights principles and treaties, it is well-understood that human rights compliance must not be measured by those who violate human rights, but by an independent and impartial and ethical independent investigation that gives legitimacy to a determination of prohibited acts.
 As human rights experts have authoritatively identified, and as a prominent international human rights standard requires, we the People of the United States of America do not have an independent human rights investigative body that may be used as a resource for all of us to ensure our tri-branch government's compliance with human rights both at the federal and state levels.
 Attempts to create this investigative body, and keep it independent of government, have failed by lack of cooperation with proposals for corrective action, and by deliberate violation of the investigation standard by government.

 Our Mission